learn-co-curriculum/phase-1-html-forms/README.md

 `<input type="text" name="owner-name" placeholder="Full Name"> `

-The `placeholder` attribute puts some dummy text into the element that will be replaced as the user starts typing.
+The `placeholder` attribute puts some dummy text into the element.
+That text will be replaced when the user starts filling it in.
 The `name` attribute gives our input a name.

 ```html
 <label for="owner-name">Owner Name</label>